veryacademy/django-ecommerce-project/README.md

 ## Course Content

 ### **Part-1 Building the product catalogue**
+This first tutorial is most definitely aimed at Django beginners where we cover the basics of developing Django views, URLS, models and get started with testing our application.
+By the end of this tutorial you will have a working product catalogue which will form the basis of our Ecommerce application.
 <ul>
-<li>This first tutorial is most definitely aimed at Django beginners where we cover the basics of developing Django views, URLS, models and get started with testing our application.
-By the end of this tutorial you will have a working product catalogue which will form the basis of our Ecommerce application.</li>
 <li>Completed source repository</li>
+<li>Link to Video Tutorial</li>
 </ul>